tbilsbor/Impractical-Python-Projects/README.md

 After I've got a working solution, I look at the book's code to see how they did it

-If I type in the book's code myself in order to learn it better, I'll append that file with \_book
+If I type in the book's code myself in order to learn it better, I'll mention that in the docstrings so it's clear what work is mine and what isn't

 All the book's code is publicly available at https://github.com/rlvaugh/Impractical_Python_Projects